Cigna Disability Insurance Claims Attorneys

 Types of Cigna Disability Insurance Claim Cases We Handle

-Cigna provides many kinds of group insurance, including short-term disability and long-term disability benefits.
-Short-term disability covers people who are temporarily disabled for a limited period while long-term disability applies to individuals who are disabled for extended periods.
+Cigna provides many kinds of group insurance, including short term disability and long term disability benefits.
+Short term disability covers people who are temporarily disabled for a limited period while long term disability applies to individuals who are disabled for extended periods.
+Most often its policies are underwritten by Life Insurance Company of North America, which is principally headquartered in Philadelphia, PA, the same location as one of our law firm’s offices.

-People who are eligible for Cigna’s short-term disability program will have to go through a waiting period before their coverage begins, so it is best to apply as soon as possible so you can be covered if you become disabled.
-Cigna will consider an injury or illness a disability if it makes a person unable to perform their regular job responsibilities and earn at least 80 percent of their income.
+People who are eligible for Cigna’s short term disability program will have to go through a waiting period before their coverage begins, so it is best to apply as soon as possible so you can be covered if you become disabled.
+Cigna will consider an injury or illness a disability if it makes a person unable to perform the material duties of his or her occupation.
+Each policy can define a person’s occupation differently.

-A person will need to have proof of disability from a physician to obtain benefits, which will be no more than 60 percent of a person’s weekly paycheck.
+A person will need to have proof of disability from a physician to obtain benefits, which can be more or less than 60 percent of a person’s weekly paycheck.
 Other income benefits, such as Social Security disability benefits can impact the number of benefits you receive from Cigna.

-You will generally receive benefits for 13 weeks or until you deemed unqualified for benefits, whichever occurs first.
+You will typically receive short term benefits for 13-26 weeks.
 An employer can ask for continued proof of disability.

-Cigna usually provides notice of denial of a claim by mail.
+Cigna is required to provide written notice of denied group short term disability or long term disability claim by mail.
 The claim determination letter you receive should state the reasons for denial but should also inform you of your right to appeal, and it should also list the deadline you have to file an appeal.

 Frequently Asked Questions (FAQs)